hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616393v1-from-llm-anation-to-llm-orchestrator-coordinating-small-models-for-d.md

 ---
 layout: default
-title: From LLM-anation to LLM-orchestrator: Coordinating Small Models for Data Labeling
+title: "From LLM-anation to LLM-orchestrator: Coordinating Small Models for Data Labeling"
 ---

 # From LLM-anation to LLM-orchestrator: Coordinating Small Models for Data Labeling